-Cruise Ship With COVID-19 Outbreak Is the Most Infected Place in the World
+This Cruise Ship Has the Highest COVID-19 Infection Rate in the World

-The number of patients infected with the COVID-19 coronavirus aboard a quarantined cruise ship docked in Yokohama, Japan—making the ship the largest cluster of the deadly virus outside China.
+The number of patients infected with the COVID-19 coronavirus aboard a quarantined cruise ship docked in Yokohama, Japan has continued to rise—making the ship the largest cluster of the deadly virus outside China.

-An addition 44 cases of the illness were identified on the Diamond Princess on Thursday, bringing the total number of infections to 218.
+An additional 44 cases of the illness were identified on the Diamond Princess on Thursday, bringing the total number of infections to 218.
 That accounts for more than one third of all cases detected outside mainland China.

-With nearly 6% of the 3,711 passengers and crew members now infected, the 952-foot cruise ship has the highest infection rate of the coronavirus anywhere in the world.
+With nearly 6% of the 3,711 passengers and crew members now infected, the 952-foot cruise ship also has the highest infection rate of the coronavirus anywhere in the world.
 Wuhan, China, the city where the disease is believed to have originated has nearly 33,000 official cases—but spread across a population of more than 11 million, that’s an infection rate of less than 0.3%.

 Health experts say the Diamond Princess highlights the high risk that an infection will spread in confined spaces.
 According to the U.S. Centers for Disease Control and Preventions, close-contact environments such as cruises can facilitate the transmission of viruses through droplets or contaminated surfaces.